brianfrankcooper/YCSB/elasticsearch5/README.md

 Note that the `<path>` specified in each execution should be the same.

-The Elasticsearch 5 binding has two modes of operation, embedded mode and remote mode.
-In embedded mode, the client creates an embedded instance of Elasticsearch that uses the specified `<path>` to persist data between executions.
+The Elasticsearch 5 binding requires a standalone instance of Elasticsearch.

-In remote mode, the client will hit a standalone instance of Elasticsearch.
-To use remote mode, add the flags `-p es.remote=true` and specify a hosts list via `-p es.hosts.list=<hostname1:port1>,...,<hostnamen:portn>`.
+You must specify a hosts list for the transport client to connect to via `-p es.hosts.list=<hostname1:port1>,...,<hostnamen:portn>`:

-    ./bin/ycsb run elasticsearch5 -s -P workloads/workloada -p es.remote=true \
+    ./bin/ycsb run elasticsearch5 -s -P workloads/workloada \
     -p es.hosts.list=<hostname1:port1>,...,<hostnamen:portn>`

 Note that `es.hosts.list` defaults to `localhost:9300`.
 For further